-That’s one of the advantages to making your own beverages at home, whether it is a soda like this or even a basic juice.
+That’s one of the advantages to making your own beverages at home (be sure to check out our easy recipe for cola, whether it is a soda like this or even a basic juice.
 You can decide how much sugar goes into the drink, making it as sweet or as acidic as you prefer.
 You’ll be working with real fruits for this one, so it can come out kind of acidic, and you may end up putting in more sugar than you want to in order to compensate.

 At least then you will understand why some of these sodas are so sugary.
 Drinks like Sprite and Mountain Dew use bitter limes, and they have to get rid of that bitterness with sugar.

 Fanta is the same way- it takes a lot of sugar to make it sweet, but you can substitute the sugar for something else that is healthier if you want.
 There are ways to make this drink using agave syrup, artificial sweeteners, and other ingredients that are healthier for you than plain sugar and that won’t pack on as many pounds.